WHISKEY vs BRANDY

 Today is the release of Castles, Customs, and Kings: True Tales by English Historical Fiction Authors Volume 2.

-Edited by Debra Brown and Sue Millard CC&KII Cover
+Edited by Debra Brown and Sue Millard

 An anthology of essays from the second year of the English Historical Fiction Authors blog, this book transports the reader across the centuries from prehistoric to twentieth century Britain.
 Nearly fifty different authors share the stories, incidents, and insights discovered while doing research for their own historical novels.